 Library’s books travel between the campuses.

-If a book you desire has been borrowed, make a reservation (request) on it.
-If a book you desire is on the bookshelf at the other campus, make a shelf-fetch request on it.
+If a book you desire is on the bookshelf at the other campus or has been borrowed out, make a request on it.

 Reading room copies of course books can be borrowed overnight and over the weekend.
-Please notice that you cannot take legal deposit copies home.
 For more information, visit the library's home page.

 If a loan is overdue, the fee is 50 cents / book / day.

-Any reservation or request left not picked up, as well as shelf-fetch requests from your own campus library are subject to a charge.
+Any reservation or request left not picked up, as well as requests from your own campus library on books that are available on the self are subject to a charge.

 If the book is drenched in coffee or your dog eats it, you will have to compensate for it.